trailmusic/Field/docs/notes/ui_performance_audit.md

  - Adaptive site-wide refresh burst (interaction-driven)
   - `Source/PluginEditor.*`: editor runs at 30 Hz baseline and automatically bursts to 60 Hz while the user is interacting (mouse down/drag/wheel) and for ~150 ms after, then returns to 30 Hz.
   - Implemented via a child-propagating MouseListener proxy and a timer Hz adjustment in `timerCallback`.
 This keeps idle cost low while making drags feel crisp.

+- Component timer normalization and visibility gating
+  - `Source/motion/MotionPanel.*`: reduced to 30 Hz and added `visibilityChanged()` gating (start at 30 Hz when visible, stop when hidden).
+  - `Source/PluginEditor.h` → `ShadeOverlay`: reduced to 30 Hz and added `visibilityChanged()` gating.
+  - Policy clarified in `FIELD_UI_RULES` and `FIELD_RULEBOOK.md`: editor may burst to 60 Hz; components stay ≤30 Hz unless profiled; timers off when hidden.

 Notes:
 - Build succeeded for Standalone/AU/VST3.
 Several warnings remain (deprecated `Font`, unused vars).
 Track in Analyzer/Machine/Imager cleanup passes; visuals preserved.